We can go further on our journeys when we are accompanied by others.

 A group like this—which invites people to share their own spiritual journeys, be personal and authentic, and seek transformation for the sake of others—is very unusual.
-You won't hear the average after-dinner conversation when they meet.
-For this reason, spiritual direction groups need informed facilitators to lead, ideally people who have been trained as spiritual directors.
+You won't hear the average after-dinner conversation when we meet.
+For this reason, spiritual direction groups need informed facilitators to lead.
+Ideally leaders have been trained as spiritual directors.

 Pay-from-the-heart pricing guideline: $260/meeting (shared by participants: when you contribute more, someone else is able to pay less)

 Four, (five maximum and three minimum) individuals seeking their spiritual direction , 1.5 hour meeting, 2 people share each week, A prompt will be provided the week before.